Difference Between SRAM and DRAM

 • SRAM uses transistors and latches, while DRAM uses capacitors and very few transistors.

-• L2 and L3 CPU cache units are some general applications of an SRAM, while the DRAM is mostly found as the main memory in computers.
+• L2 and L3 CPU cache units are some general applications of SRAM, while DRAM is mostly found as the main memory in computers.

-• SRAM offers low packaging density, while DRAM offers a high packaging density.
+• SRAM offers low packaging density, while DRAM offers high packaging density.

 • SRAM is in the form of on-chip memory, but DRAM has the characteristics of off-chip memory.